Table of Contents

 Herodion Hotel is located at Rovertou Galli 4, Athina 117 42, Greece.

-Rooftop Lounge at the St. George Lycabettus Hotel
+Rooftop Lounge At The St. George Lycabettus Hotel

 Mount Lycabettus offers some of the best views of Athens.
 Though these views are available to anybody who makes the climb or rides the funicular, those who want to linger can do so in comfort at the St. Geroge Lycabettus Hotel’s rooftop lounge.